 - Has difficulty telling left from right, order of days of the week, months of the year etc.

-- Surprises you because as he/she is bright and alert in other areas.
+- Surprises you because in other ways he/she is bright and alert.

 - Has a poor sense of direction and still confuses left and right.